By: Lynn Foster and Lonnie Foster

-Even if you have only a house and certainly if you have children.
+If you have financial accounts only, or financial accounts and a house and certainly if you have children.
 This is true if you are young or old.
 Texas has a very simple method of probating a Will and provides for an Independent Administration which will save having to be subjected to an expensive method of dealing with your property.

 Once the Will is probated the only requirement of the Court is to provide a final inventory of property.
 Your appointed Executor will not have to go back to the Court under most circumstances.

 You can provide for a Trust for minor children in the Will and appoint a Trustee.
-The Trustee will be able to take care of the kids as you would have if you were still alive.
+The Trustee will be able to take care of the kids financially as you would have if you were still alive.
 It is important to pick someone who is financially stable and has the same beliefs and morals a you.
-The money from the trust can be turned over to the kids at any age that you choose, not just at eighteen (18).
+The money from the trust can be turned over to the kids at any age that you choose, just not before eighteen (18).

-You can also appoint a guardian for your children if something happens to both parents or something has already happened to your spouse.
-This gives the parents to tell the court who they want to raise their kids if they are gone.
+You can also appoint a guardian for your children if something happens to both parents at the same time or something has already happened to your spouse.
+This gives the parents the ability to tell the court who they want to raise their kids if they are gone.
 Typically the court will honor this request unless they are not qualified to serve at that time or it is not in the child’s best interest.

 Further, having a Will allows you to make provision that might save you money if yours is a taxable estate for Federal Estate provisions.
 You can also make specific bequests of items that you want to go to a certain person.
 You may have some item that has been handed down through the family that you want to stay in the family.
 You may have certain jewelry you want to go to a certain child or niece.

-Without a Will, you may have to go to the Court for Administration which is very expensive, requires bonds, inventories, and court approval of nearly everything that is required.
+Without a Will, your family may have to go to the Court for Administration which is very expensive, requires bonds, inventories, and court approval of nearly everything that is done.
 It also prevents your property from going to the people you want it go to.
 The court will divide your property between your heirs at law.
-You will also have not say in who is guardian for your kids.
+If you are married and have children from a previous relationship this can be very complicated and difficult for your spouse.
+You will also have no say in who is guardian for your kids.
 There is a provision in the Texas Probate Code that deals with Descent and Distribution.
-This covers division of community property, separate property and married person with children.
+This covers division of community property, separate property.
 This will affect you if you have no Will.
 This may not be the way you want your property to go.
 Making a Will is much less expensive then not having one and you control what happens with your children and your property.